KrammerJake/good-software-engineer-resume.com/README.md

 # Purpose

-I wanted a simple solution to keep [a personal website](https://good-software-engineer-resume.com) and [PDF](https://good-software-engineer-resume.com/resume.pdf) updated using a single `resume.json` file.
+A simple solution to keep [a personal website](https://good-software-engineer-resume.com) and [PDF](https://good-software-engineer-resume.com/resume.pdf) updated using a single `resume.json` file.

 # Acknowledgements

 Both the website and generated PDF are based on Gayle Laakmann McDowell's [awesome resume format](https://www.careercup.com/resume).
-You can also download a [Microsoft Word version](https://careercup.com/static_html/Gayle_McDowell_CareerCup_Sample_Resume.doc) if that is all you're looking for.
+A [Microsoft Word template](https://careercup.com/static_html/Gayle_McDowell_CareerCup_Sample_Resume.doc) is also available if that is all you're looking for.

 **Website**

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Chakra-UI](https://chakra-ui.com/)'s component library.
-I highly recommend both tools for React projects.
-My site is deployed using [Netlify](https://www.netlify.com/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and uses [Chakra-UI](https://chakra-ui.com/)'s component library. [good-software-engineer-resume.com](https://good-software-engineer-resume.com) is deployed using [Netlify](https://www.netlify.com/).

 **LaTeX to PDF Resume Generation**

-Huge shout-out to the [dnl-blkv/mcdowell-cv](https://github.com/dnl-blkv/mcdowell-cv) repo for laying the groundwork for LaTeX to PDF resume generation.
-This project would have taken a lot longer if I had to learn LaTeX from scratch.
-THANK YOU!
+Huge shout-out to the [dnl-blkv/mcdowell-cv](https://github.com/dnl-blkv/mcdowell-cv) repo for laying the groundwork for LaTeX to PDF resume generation!

 # Overview